 View or set a single log flag:

 Revert all levels, flags, and values to the default settings:

 ctxlogdservice is configured using the /var/xdl/.ctxlog file, which only root users can create.
 Other users do not have write permission to this file.
-Citrix recommends that root users not give write permission to other users.
+We recommend that root users not give write permission to other users.
 Failure to comply can cause the arbitrary or malicious configuration to

 ctxlogd, which can affect server performance and therefore the user experience.